Tunisians impatient for revolution to bear fruit

 Last month, the north African country was praised again as a beacon for the region when it held its first ever democratic election and handed power to a moderate Islamist government.

-But behind Tunisia's progress toward democracy lies an uncomfortable truth: in the 10 months since the revolution, the standard of living for the average Tunisian has got worse.
+But behind Tunisia's progress towards democracy lies an uncomfortable truth: in the 10 months since the revolution, the standard of living for the average Tunisian has got worse.

 The new government, which knows the revolution was about joblessness and poverty as much as ending repression, understands the need to improve living standards.
 But it is handicapped by the sharp economic slow-down that has followed Ben Ali's departure.

-Foreign tourists -- Tunisia's biggest source of revenue -- have canceled bookings and some foreign investors have put their projects on hold.
+Foreign tourists -- Tunisia's biggest source of revenue -- have cancelled bookings and some foreign investors have put their projects on hold.

-The conflict in neighboring Libya, Tunisia's principal trade partner in the region, has further hurt growth.
+The conflict in neighbouring Libya, Tunisia's principal trade partner in the region, has further hurt growth.

 From 3 percent in the last year of Ben Ali's rule, growth in gross domestic product (GDP) is forecast to drop to about 0.2 percent this year, though officials expect it to bounce back to 4.5 percent in 2012.